10up/distributor/README.md

 * PHP 5.6+
 * [WordPress](http://wordpress.org) 4.7+
 * External connections require HTTP Basic Authentication be set up on the remote website.
 We recommend the [Application Passwords](https://wordpress.org/plugins/application-passwords/) plugin.
-Also, for full functionality Distributor will need to be installed on BOTH sides of the connection.
+* For external connections, Distributor needs to be installed on BOTH sides of the connection.

 ## Install